 Yashpal’s Phoolo’s Kurta, Gangrene by Agyeya, Bhisham Sahni’s A feast for the Boss, he Homecoming by Usha Priyamvada, Escape by Krishna Baldev Vaid, When Lakshmi is Held Captive by Rajendra Yadav, Trishanku by Mannu Bhandari and Forgive Me by Shivani all deal with the relationships within a family, and cover a wide range of themes including child-marriage, post-marital lives of women, internalized colonialism, ageing parents, and more.

-Gangrene by Agyeya depicts changes in a woman’s life post marriage.
-Malti and her unnamed brother meet few years after her wedding.
-He sees the changes in her life, her demeanor and identity loss in the humdrum of daily marital life blending into unknown leaving her cheerful old self far behind.
+Gangrene by Agyeya depicts changes in a woman’s life post-marriage.
+Malti and her unnamed brother meet a few years after her wedding.
+He sees the changes in her life, her demeanour and identity loss in the humdrum of daily marital life blending into the unknown leaving her cheerful old self far behind.
 It is a heartbreaking reality to confront.